 Plan your fieldwork so that you can collect the evidence and data that you will need.
-For example, take photos, draw sketches, conduct tests, construct questionnaires and surveys.
-You will then need to use this data to create graphs and maps for analysis.
-You may also need to consider members of the public, including Indigenous people and their beliefs and feelings about places in the landscape.
+For example, take photos, draw sketches, conduct tests, construct questionnaires and survey and gather data.
+You may need to consider members of the public, including Indigenous people and their beliefs and feelings about places in the landscape.
 If your class is planning a field trip to a natural environment, such as a forest or beach, you will need to ensure you do not damage the environment by trampling on plants or animals or by dropping litter.